-But during his trial in 1979, Paul Bateson claimed that he had been drunk when he gave this confession, and that he was not the man who originally called Bell.
-He maintained his innocence, saying to judge, “I still contend that I am not guilty of the crimes and I am not the person described by Mr. Hoyt at all.
+But during his trial in 1979, Paul Bateson claimed that he had been drunk when he gave this confession and that he was not the man who originally called Bell.
+He maintained his innocence, saying to the judge, “I still contend that I am not guilty of the crimes and I am not the person described by Mr. Hoyt at all.
 I feel a great loss for Mr. Verrill and I am not at all the type of person as he has described me.”

 Judge Goldman, however, sentenced him to 20 years in prison.

 During this trial, Paul Bateson came under more suspicion than simply the Addison Verrill murder.
 As it turned out, there had been quite a few murders of gay men in Greenwich Village in the years leading up to his arrest.

 For two years, mutilated and dismembered body parts had been washing up along the Hudson River wrapped in black plastic bags.
 Police traced some of their recovered clothing to a shop in Greenwich Village that catered to gay men in the leather subculture.
 Other than that, the bodies could never be identified, nor was a murderer pinpointed.

 These murders, coined the “bag murders,” began in 1975 and ended in 1977.

 While in custody, Paul Bateson reportedly bragged to a friend that he had killed and dismembered multiple men.
 As prosecutor William Hoyt told the judge at Bateson’s sentencing, “He told Mr. Ryan that killing is easy, that getting rid of the bodies is the hard part.
 He said that he cut up his victims and put the parts in plastic garbage bags to dispose of them.”